AdobeDocs/analytics-platform.en/help/use-cases/stitching/shared-devices.md

 2. **Attribution of events to shared devices**

    For the shared devices identified, determine how many events out of the total can be attributed to these devices.
-This attribition provides insight into the impact shared devices have on your data and the implications for analysis.
+This attribution provides insight into the impact shared devices have on your data and the implications for analysis.

    ```sql
    SELECT COUNT(*) AS total_events,